AI Screenr

 Get Started

-Three free interviews, no credit card.
-Configure one engineering role in under a minute with one-click AI setup (or 5 minutes manual) — try it on a real React, backend, or DevOps req — and see a scored report before your next panel meets.
-If the signal quality matches your current phone-screen output, you have just bought back a sprint of engineering hours a quarter.
+Three free interviews, no credit card required.
+Configure one role in under a minute.
+Try it on a real backend, React, or DevOps role and review a scored report before your next technical round.
 See pricing once you move past the free trial.

 Share:

-What is the fully-loaded cost of an engineer interview panel?
+What is the total cost of a technical interview round?

-Does AI first-round screening actually match engineer-led phone screens in signal quality?
+Does AI first-round screening match developer-led phone screens in quality?

-What should senior engineers do with the reclaimed interview hours?
+What should senior developers do with the time they save?

-Ship.
-Most teams report the reclaimed hours go to: (1) shipping features that were blocked on senior engineer attention, (2) mentoring junior engineers, (3) architectural reviews and design docs that were perpetually 'next sprint'.
-The under-discussed benefit: senior engineers who spend less time on interviews have higher retention.
-Interview fatigue is a top-quartile reason senior engineers leave, and most teams underweight it.
+They can return to development work.
+Most teams report the saved hours go to: (1) completing features that were waiting on senior developer attention, (2) mentoring junior developers, (3) architectural reviews and design documents that were delayed.
+There is also a benefit for retention: senior developers who spend less time on interviews are less likely to leave.

 Can AI screening be used for system design interviews?

-Voice AI can probe system-design fundamentals at first-round level — data-model reasoning, API choices, basic scaling vocabulary, failure-mode awareness.
-It is not a substitute for a 60-minute whiteboarded system-design round where an engineer can pivot the scenario in real time.
-Use AI for system-design triage at first-round; keep the deep design round human.
+AI can assess system design fundamentals in round one — data modelling, API choices, basic scaling knowledge, and failure modes.
+It is not a replacement for a 60-minute design discussion with a developer who can change the scenario in real time.
+Use AI in round one; keep the deep design discussion as a human interview.

-How do I prevent panel engineers from repeating questions the pre-screen already covered?
+How do I prevent developers from repeating questions the first-round screen already covered?

-This is what the transcript is for.
-Every panel engineer opens the scored report + full transcript before their round.
-They skim the strengths/risks summary, check which rubric dimensions scored weakly, and skip the ground-covering questions the pre-screen already handled.
-Panel time then goes to depth — for example, 'your pre-screen mentioned X approach to caching; talk me through how you'd handle Redis being unavailable.'
+Every developer reads the scored report and full transcript before their round.
+They check which areas scored low and skip questions already covered.
+Interview time then goes to depth — for example, 'your first-round screen mentioned approach X for caching; how would you handle it if that system was unavailable?'

-Is AI screening good enough for senior / staff / principal engineering roles?
+Is AI screening suitable for senior, staff, or principal developer roles?

-How does reducing engineer interview time affect time-to-hire for engineering roles?
+How does reducing developer interview time affect time to hire?

-How do I pitch this internally to the CTO or VP Engineering?
+How do I present this internally to the CTO or VP Engineering?

-What's the typical engineer-hours ROI over a year?
+What is the typical return on developer hours over a year?

 Start with 3 free interviews — no credit card required.